 Whilst in the majority of cases the National Health Service provide a high level of care to individuals when they need it most.
 In some extremely unfortunate circumstances, the level of care expected is not acceptable and failings are made whereby the patient in question suffers due to these failures.

 Theses are just some of the common cases we deal with on behalf of our clients here at Sheldon Davidson Solicitors when it comes to medical negligence.
-If you feel you have suffered due to medical negligence, you can contact a member of our experienced team of lawyers who will happily discuss your options with you on 0333 999 8800.
+If you feel you have suffered due to medical negligence, you can contact a member of our experienced team of personal injury lawyers who will happily discuss your options with you on 0333 999 8800.

 I would like to thank you so much for all the hard work that you put into my case which was complex and challenging.
 You were always professional, polite, and efficient but also had that human touch which was most welcome, especially when having to discuss personal medical information.